skwp/git-workflows-book/README.md

 And now we’ll stage just the file we’re interested in.

-`git add filename; get ci -m "Reverting change to file"`
+`git add filename; git commit -m "Reverting change to file"`

 Now we’ll just throw away the rest of the changes, which we don’t care about: